ibm-cloud-docs/AnalyticsEngine/installing-additional-libraries.md

 Note that in each case, the packages are installed into the `/home/common/lib/R` directory.
 This is important as otherwise, the R packages won't be available in your R notebook/Spark environments.

-## Notebook / Interactive session specific installation
+## Notebook or Interactive session specific installation

 The Apache Toree based Scala kernel supports the `%AddDeps` and `%AddJar` line magics that can be used to add Scala/Java libraries to the running session.